 2. Exteriors Shutters

 Typically, exterior shutters these days are for exterior design.
-Yes, they can be functional in that they can provide privacy, but mostly they’re for aesthetic purposes or “curb appeal”.
-That said, hurricane shutters are also exterior shutters and they serve a very important purpose, which is protecting windows in high wind weather.
+Yes, they can be functional in that they can provide privacy and/or protection from the weather, but mostly they’re for aesthetic purposes or “curb appeal”.
+That said, hurricane shutters (aka Bahama shutters) are also exterior shutters and they serve a very important purpose, which is protecting windows in high wind weather.